 Yin Yoga: Yin yoga targets our connective tissues found in our ligaments, joints, bones, and the deep layered fascia of the body.
 Energetically, Yin yoga improves our energy flow, enhancing and balancing the flow of Chi.
 A Yin yoga class usually consists of a series of long-held, passive floor poses that mainly work the hips and spine.
 The poses are held for up to five minutes and sometimes possibly longer.

-Yin & Yang Yoga: Yin Yang Yoga blends two styles of yoga into one practice.
+Yinyasa Yoga: Yinyasa blends yin yoga with yang yoga – two styles of yoga into one practice.
 It brings together the benefits of passively holding yin yoga poses with more dynamic yang standing, twisting and balancing postures.

 Vinyasa Krama Yoga: Vinyasa Krama Yoga is a method practiced and taught by the Indian Yoga master, Sri T. Krishnamacharya.
 Vinyasa Krama means a step by step progression into a yoga pose.
 The yoga poses are organised in a logical sequence with each variation linked to the next with transitional movements using full breath awareness.
 It is suitable for all levels.

 Over 50’s & Over 60’s Yoga: These classes are suitable for any individual aged 50 years plus.
 The students who attend the weekly classes range in age from their early fifties to their early eighties.
-You can begin your yoga class seated in a chair and after you build strength and flexibility you can then move to the floor.
-Yoga therapy is incorporated within the class to release stiffness and tension from all parts of the body.
-Yoga can aids relief from many conditions like Back Pain, Neck problems, Diabetes, High blood pressure and Asthma.
+You can either be seated on the floor or on a chair – whichever you are most comfortable with.
+Yoga therapy inspired applications are incorporated within the class to release stiffness and tension from all parts of the body.
+Yoga can aid relief from many conditions like Back Pain, Neck problems, Diabetes, High blood pressure and Asthma.
 Guided relaxation and breath work are also practiced.

 HIIT Yoga: Shake off your working week and re-energise your body and mind for the weekend ahead with (HIIT) High Intensity Interval Training Yoga.
 The class blends yoga poses and sequences with a HIIT tempo and focuses primarily on strength and stamina.
 We will build muscle, burn calories, improve our metabolism and cardiovascular system whilst keeping our heart and mind in great shape.